AleManni/StackOverflowUsers/README.md

 # StackOverflowUsers
 ## Installation

-- Check out **develop** branch and run **pod install**.
+- Check out **develop** branch.
-- Please note that Cocoapod is not used to install external dependencies but a **SharedComponents** framework that I used to encapsulate  the api & network service along with other utilities.
+- Please note that I used a **SharedComponents** framework in order to encapsulate  the api & network service along with other utilities used by the app.
 These classes are tested in the framework Demo app.
+I committed the Pod folder for ease of use, so there shouldn be not need to run '''pod install''' in the project folder.

  ## Architecture